mmayers12/hetnet_ml/README.md

 # hetnet-ml

-Software to quickly extract features from heterogenous networks for machine learning.
+Software to quickly extract features from heterogeneous networks for machine learning.

 ## Requirments